 Born and raised in a small town in the west of Germany, I moved to Hamburg to study Media Information Science (Medieninformatik) at the FH Wedel.
 With my previous experience of building simple websites, I was able to land jobs as a student programmer at AOL and smaller companies.

-After a year long break in which I studied in Bristol and lived and traveled in and around Vancouver, I returned to Hamburg to finish my Diploma (closer to the Master than the Bachelor degree) and start my career.
-I stayed there until the end of 2012 when I moved to Barcelona, a great place to enjoy live.
+After a year long break in which I studied in Bristol (UK) and lived and traveled in and around Vancouver (Canada), I returned to Hamburg to finish my Diploma (closer to the Master than the Bachelor degree) and start my career.
+I stayed there until the end of 2012 when I moved to Barcelona (Spain), a great place to enjoy life.

-During my professional career I worked for agencies, a browser games company, an internet translation company https://tolingo.com, a large social network https://xing.com a web development bootcamp https://www.ironhack.com and have been self-employed.
+During my professional career I worked for agencies, a browser games company, an internet translation company https://tolingo.com, a large social network https://xing.com, a web development bootcamp https://www.ironhack.com, a bank https://solaris.bank and have been self-employed.

 While my role was usually that of a web developer, I also developed applications, designed and balanced the game mechanics of a football manager and taught and mentored aspiring web developers.

 Previously, I worked with languages like Perl, PHP, Java and ActionScript.
-But since discovering Ruby in 2010 I have worked exclusively with Ruby - and all the other languages and DSLs that come with Rails applications.
+But since discovering Ruby in 2010 I have worked almost exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.

 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of Barcelona on Rails, the local Ruby User Group.